 Welcome to Impact Medical Tutoring

-We are located in Ann Arbor, Michigan, but the bulk of our tutoring is done online via Skype, Google Hangouts, and GoToMeeting.
+We are located in Ann Arbor, Michigan, but the bulk of our tutoring is done online via Skype, Zoom, Google Hangouts, and GoToMeeting.
 We've found that video sessions with screenshare are both convenient and efficient for students.
 If you're located in Ann Arbor, we're happy to hold the tutoring session at our office, but the vast majority of sessions are held remotely.

 Core Knowledge Development